1099-NEC & 1099-MISC Income Treatment Scenarios

 As the preparer you should ask enough questions to determine James should have been treated as an employee and has no expenses.

-Henry tells you that he received payment in 2022 for work done on a contractor basis, however the company has yet to send a 1099-Misc and its now early April.
+Henry tells you that he received payment in 2022 for work done on a contractor basis, however the company has yet to send a 1099-NEC and its now early April.

 How should Henry report his income?

-1099-Misc Scenario 5: Client received 1099-Misc and the income is incorrectly classified.
+1099-MISC Scenario 5: Client received 1099-NEC and the income is incorrectly classified.

 Mary won a prize from a local community sponsored activity.
-She received a Form 1099-Misc with the prize amount reflected in Box 7 as "Nonemployee Compensation".
-Upon reading the instructions for Form 1099-Misc she sees that the amount should have been correctly reported in Box 3 "Other Income" and is not subject to self-employment tax because she did not "earn" the income.
+She received a Form 1099-NEC with the prize amount reflected in Box 1 as "Nonemployee Compensation".
+Upon reading the instructions for Form 1099-NEC she sees that the amount should have been correctly reported on a Form 1099-MISC, Box 3 "Other Income" and is not subject to self-employment tax because she did not "earn" the income.

 How should Mary report her income?

-Before filing her return, Mary should contact the entity that sent her the 1099-Misc and ask them to file a corrected Form 1099-Misc with the amount correctly reflected in Box 3 instead of Box 7.
+Before filing her return, Mary should contact the entity that sent her the 1099-NEC and ask them to file a corrected Form 1099-NEC, marking it VOID.
+Then issue a Form 1099-MISCwith the amount correctly reflected in Box 3.
 Among other tax implications, reporting the amount on the Schedule C might inadvertently qualify her to take the EITC when it is obvious that this is not earned income and should not be included in the calculation for qualification of EITC.
 In addition, reporting the income on Schedule C would require Mary to pay self-employment that she doesn't owe.

 Return to the Schedule C Training and Record Reconstruction page